ncatlab/nlab-content/pages/3/0/9/0/10903/content.md

 +-- {: .num_prop}
 ###### Proposition

-In the class of models of prop. \ref{ParameterizedModuleSpectra}, linear homotopy-type theory encodes the theory of [[twisted generalized cohomology]].
+In the class of models of prop. \ref{ParameterizedModuleSpectraAreLinearHomotopyTypeTheory}, linear homotopy-type theory encodes the theory of [[twisted generalized cohomology]].

 [[!include twisted generalized cohomology in linear homotopy type theory -- table]]